bingbing1263/guoshuting/README.md

-This is the data for my blog
+# This is the data for my blog

 It is automatically transformed by Jekyll into a static site

+# This is the data for my blog

+It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site

 ## License